kidscancode/godot_recipes/src/content/3D/healthbars.md

 ## Solution

-For this solution, we're going to re-use a 2D healthbar based on a `TextureProgress` node.
+For this solution, we're going to re-use a 2D healthbar based on a {{< gd-icon TextureProgressBar >}}`TextureProgress` node.
 It's already set up with textures and code for updating the value and color.
 If you already have something similar, feel free to use it here.
 In the example, we'll name this scene "Healthbar2D".

 ![alt](/godot_recipes/img/healthbar_example.gif)